metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `enabled` (Boolean) Enabled defines if the operator should create a ServiceMonitor for each services.
 - `labels` (Map of String) Labels adds extra labels to the ServiceMonitor.
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--metric_relabelings))
-- `override` (Attributes) Override allows customization of the created ServiceMonitor.All fields can be overwritten except 'endpoints', 'selector' and 'namespaceSelector'. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override))
+- `override` (Attributes) Override allows customization of the created ServiceMonitor.
+All fields can be overwritten except 'endpoints', 'selector' and 'namespaceSelector'. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override))

 <a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--metric_relabelings"></a>
 ### Nested Schema for `spec.metrics.prometheus.scrape_config.service_monitor.metric_relabelings`

 Optional:

-- `action` (String) Action to perform based on the regex matching.'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.Default: 'Replace'
+- `action` (String) Action to perform based on the regex matching.
+'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.
+'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.
+Default: 'Replace'
-- `modulus` (Number) Modulus to take of the hash of the source label values.Only applicable when the action is 'HashMod'.
+- `modulus` (Number) Modulus to take of the hash of the source label values.
+Only applicable when the action is 'HashMod'.
 - `regex` (String) Regular expression against which the extracted value is matched.
-- `replacement` (String) Replacement value against which a Replace action is performed if theregular expression matches.Regex capture groups are available.
+- `replacement` (String) Replacement value against which a Replace action is performed if the regular expression matches.
+Regex capture groups are available.
 - `separator` (String) Separator is the string between concatenated SourceLabels.
 - `source_labels` (List of String) The source labels select values from existing labels.
-Their content isconcatenated using the configured Separator and matched against theconfigured regular expression.
+Their content is concatenated using the configured Separator and matched against the configured regular expression.
-- `target_label` (String) Label to which the resulting string is written in a replacement.It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase','KeepEqual' and 'DropEqual' actions.Regex capture groups are available.
+- `target_label` (String) Label to which the resulting string is written in a replacement.
+It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase', 'KeepEqual' and 'DropEqual' actions.
+Regex capture groups are available.

 <a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override"></a>